 How ADB Pro Helps

-Release Readiness provides a 13-point pre-release checklist in the IDE.
+Release Readiness provides an automated pre-release checklist in the IDE.
+It can scan local artifacts or remote AAB release candidates, show pass/warning/fail results, and link individual findings to supporting documentation.
 Quick Setup helps align R8, resource shrinking, signing, CI/CD, SDK selections, and build performance settings.
 Dependency Health adds dependency conflict and version visibility.

 FAQ